jmertlik/handbook/docs/how-to-coach-101.md

 # How to Coach 101

 We want the coaching sessions to be as personal and natural as possible.
-No strict guidelines here, just some loose recommendations.
+No strict guidelines here, just some loose recommendations!

 ## Your first student
 1. You and the student have access to their GDrive folder, containing their training outline and discovery meeting notes